CESNET/Nemea/README.md

 Note: Latest systems (e.g. Fedora) use `dnf` instead of `yum`.

 For development purposes, there is `nemea-framework-devel` package that installs all needed development files and docs.
+To install this package, also add the `NEMEA-testing` repository.

 Currently, we do not have .deb packages (for Debian/Ubuntu/...) but we are working on it.
 Please follow installation from [source codes](#source-codes)